 Related units of description

-- Web publication in progress on the Griffith Institute website: http://www.griffith.ox.ac.uk/georgelloyd-album/.
+- Announcement of acquisition on the Griffith Institute website: http://www.griffith.ox.ac.uk/georgelloyd-album/.

 Subject access points